 Ready to Run™ was created in 1998 to address the historic and contemporary underrepresentation of women in American politics.
 Although women represent 51% of the U.S. population and 53% of registered voters, they continue to be significantly underrepresented in our nation’s policymaking bodies.
 According to a 2017 CAWP report, women hold a mere 25% of the 7,383 state legislative positions available in the U.S., and in Connecticut, only 28% of legislative seats are held by females.
 These low numbers are indicative of the problems that women face at all levels of political involvement, and as the number of elected women officials continues to plateaus, the need for education programs that help women enter local and state office continues to grow.

 Visit the CAWP website for more fast facts and historical data on women in politics.

-Registration for Fairfield University’s inaugural Ready to Run™ Connecticut program opens on August 30, 2017.
-Registration is $95 per person, which includes meals and workshop materials.
+Registration for the second annual Ready to Run™ Connecticut opens on January 30, 2019, and includes all meals and conference materials.